 Financial intermediaries may face criminal liability for failing to comply with their duty of diligence.
-According to article 305 ter (1) SCC, they may be sentenced to imprisonment of up to a year and to a fine (capped at 540,000 Swiss francs).
-In addition, in the event that they do not comply with their reporting duty to the regulatory body, they may be subject to a fine of up to 500,000 Swiss francs under the AMLA.
-Finally, financial intermediaries may be subject to further fines and disciplinary measures imposed by their SROs or, for banks, the Supervisory Commission of the SBA, in the case of violation of their anti-money laundering self-regulatory rules.
+According to article 305ter (1) SCC, they may be sentenced to imprisonment of up to a year and to a fine (capped at 540,000 Swiss francs).
+In addition, in the event that they do not comply with their reporting duty to the regulatory body, they may be subject to a fine of up to 500,000 Swiss francs under the Anti-Money Laundering Act (AMLA).
+Finally, financial intermediaries may be subject to further fines and disciplinary measures imposed by their SROs or, for banks, the Supervisory Commission of the SBA, in case of violation of their anti-money laundering self-regulatory rules.